lkoepsel/hello/README.md

 # restart the hello.service, this will stop then start the service
 sudo systemctl restart hello.service
 ```
+## Pick 4a or 4b below based on your needs.

-### 4. In another CLI tab, on your system, run a simple Python hello_server.py
+### 4a.
+Simple CLI Version: Run a Python hello_server.py
-This will listen for all connections to it as a server and will print the host name and IP address when it is contacted by the *hello.py* client.
+In another CLI tab, on your system or a system for which you want to serve as a web server.
+This web server will listen for all connections to it and will print the host name and IP address when it is contacted by the *hello.py* client.
 Run this on your PC, make sure your are on the same network as the RPi wireless connection.
 #### Installation
 1. `sudo nano hello_server.py` then copy/paste contents below into file: